Planning is the basis for success. Any success first starts with planning.

 What achievement do you want to be recognized for, or just be proud of, this year?

 You create harmony and happiness by spending quality time with your family.

 What goals do you have as a family?
 What activities do you want to do with your family?

 Spirituality is not simply about being religious or going to church although that may be your goal this year.
 It is also about serving others such as volunteering and giving to charity as well as learning from wise people.

 How do you want to serve others more this year?

 Assets add security to your future.
 They may create additional income.

-What assets do you want to own–real estate, intellectual patent–in 2018?
+What assets do you want to own–real estate, intellectual patent–this year?